davewhiteland/compsci-superbasics/collections/_command-line/spaces.md

 ---

 All the spaces on the command line get squashed (collapsed) into single spaces.
-They are not commands themselves, but they server as separators between commands.
+They are not commands themselves, but they serve as separators between commands.

 If you type a few spaces at the prompt, you'll see the cursor move along.
 (If